lieszkol/november-gallery/README.md

 **Example 3: Set the gallery dimensions for the "combined" gallery**

 In the combined gallery, a large image is displayed along with a row of thumbnails.
 First, set your thumbnail size using the inspector.
-Then check the relevant options available for the combined gallery on the UniteGallery plugin page
+Then check the [relevant options available](http://unitegallery.net/index.php?page=default-options) for the combined gallery on the UniteGallery plugin page.
+You can see that the "gallery_width" and "gallery_height" options